OWASP/www-project-threat-dragon/docs-2/testing/unit.md

 {% include breadcrumb.html %}

-## Unit Testing

-## What is Unit Testing... and why?

-Unit tests are intended to test a single piece of functionality, while mocking away all external dependencies.
-The goal of a unit test is to know that a particular function or piece of code works exactly as expected under all of the possible code paths.
-Unit tests should not include any external dependencies.

 ## Running Unit Tests

 The complete suite of unit tests can be run locally using command `npm test` from the top directory.